dwyl/book/README.md

 + manage all aspects of our lives (calendars, task/time trackers etc)
 + have fun (online games!)

-We think it make sense for these apps to be *reliable*.
+We think it make sense for the apps we build to be *reliable*.
 Do you agree?
-Reliability is achieved by testing.
+Reliability is (*only*) achieved by testing.

 <br />